MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/find-lobbies.md

 # Find lobbies

 It's often useful for titles to let players find lobbies that meet a particular set of criteria like map and difficulty level among other in-game qualities.
-This enables players to find the game sessions they want with the people they want.
+This search functionality enables players to find the game sessions they want with the people they want.

 This article explains how to use __FindLobbies__ to enable players to find lobbies.
 To see how to find lobbies can be used in game titles, see [Common Scenarios](#common-scenarios).

 ## Understanding the relationship between lobby search properties and finding lobbies

 Players make their lobbies discoverable by defining search properties.
 Players find these discoverable lobbies by calling __FindLobbies__ with query strings to filter and sort their search results based on the search properties defined across the currently active lobbies.
-Lobbies which match these queries will be returned to the calling player.
+Lobbies that match these queries are returned to the calling player.

 For more information on defining search properties, checkout [Creating searchable lobbies](define-search-keywords.md)

 ## How to use FindLobbies

-When calling __FindLobbies__ you can use the filter parameter to restrict your search results to only those matching some set of criteria based on the lobby's custom search properties.
+When calling __FindLobbies__, you can use the filter parameter to restrict your query to only return search results matching some set of criteria based on the lobby's custom search properties.

 Additionally, you can use the sorting parameter to sort the results you get back from the service based on the search properties.
-This is useful since the service will only return a limited number of search results.
+This is useful since the service only returns a limited number of search results.
 Sorting ensures you see the most relevant search results.

 ### Common Scenarios